Pierre-Cng/AI_notes-/Deep_Learning_with_Python_Notes.md

 * Little data = K-fold validation can help evaluate your model.
 * /!\ Info bottleneck happened when intermediate layers too small.
 * Regression = different loss functions / metrics than classification.

+## Chapter IV: Fundamentals of machine learning

+### 1) Four branches of machine learning

+**Supervised learning**

+**Unsupervised learning**

+**Self-supervised learning**

+**Reinforcement learning**

+machine-learning-specific definitions:
+* Sample or input: One data point that goes into your model.
+* Prediction or output: What comes out of your model.
+* Target: The truth.
+What your model should ideally have predicted, according to an external source of data.
+* Prediction error or loss value: measure of distance between your model’s prediction and the target.
+* Classes:  set of possible labels to choose from in a classification problem.
+* Label: specific instance of a class annotation in a classification problem.
+* Ground-truth or annotations: All targets for a dataset, typically collected by humans.
+* Binary classification: each input sample should be categorized into two exclusive categories.
+* Multiclass classification: each input sample should be categorized into more than two categories.
+* Multilabel classification: each input sample can be assigned multiple labels.
+* Scalar regression: target is a continuous scalar value (e.g. Predicting house prices).
+* Vector regression: target is a set of continuous values (such as the coordinates of a bounding box in an image).
+* Mini-batch or batch: A small set of samples (typically between 8 and 128) processed simultaneously by the model.

+### 2) Evaluating machine-learning models

+**Training, validation, and test sets**

+NB:
+* Splitting  data into three sets: training, validation, and test.
+* The number of layers or the size of the layers is called hyperparameters of the model (!= parameters -> network’s weights).
+* Three classic evaluation recipes to split data: simple hold-out validation, K-fold validation, and iterated K-fold validation with shuffling.
+* A good practice: randomly shuffle your data in the first place.
+* If you’re trying to predict the future given the past -> DO NOT randomly shuffle your data before splitting it.
+You should always make sure all data in your test set is posterior to the data in the training set.
+(You want to test the futur on past trained data)
+* If some data points in your data appear twice -> Make sure your training set and validation don't contain the same data.

+### 3) Data preprocessing, feature engineering, and feature learning

+**Data preprocessing for neural networks**

+* Vectorization
+* Value normalization
+* Handling missing values

+### 4) Overfitting and underfitting

+**Regularization technics:**

+* Reducing the network’s size